timacdonald/json-api/README.md

 ### Adding relationships

-Available relationships may be specified in a `$relationships` property, similar to the [`$attributes` property](#creating-your-first-jsonapi-resource).
-We will expose two relationships:
+Available relationships may be specified in a `$relationships` property, similar to the [`$attributes` property](#adding-attributes).
+We will make two relationships available on the resource:

 - `$user->license`: a "toOne" / `HasOne` relationship.
 - `$user->posts`: a "toMany" / `HasMany` relationship.